Where and When

 When something great happens, it’s a natural response for people to sing about it; whether it’s a win in the footy, a child being born, or a new relationship.
 For Christians, what Jesus has done is like all these, only even greater: he has won an incredible eternal victory over evil and sin and death; he has given us new life; he loves his people in such a complete way that the Bible describes it like a bridegroom with his bride.
 If anything is worth singing about, we think Jesus is!

 As a community we want to praise God, encourage each other, prepare ourselves for hearing the Bible read and taught, and respond to what we have heard.
 We can simply speak these words and we often do in prayer.
 However, music has the ability to move these words from the head to the heart and because of that, we love to sing.

 Our music is contemporary in style – usually lead by a band that includes a guitars and a keyboard.

 We see music as another ministry of the word of God.
 As such, we choose songs for their ability to reflect biblical truths in song.
-There are some great old hymns too that do this well, that we will often sing in contemporary arrangements.
-Whether you sing or listen we hope it deeply moves you.
+There are new songs, as well as great old hymns that we will often sing in contemporary arrangements, that do this well.
+Whether you sing or listen we hope it encourages you to know God more deeply.